Peer To Peer Lending Guide

 - The lending companies ability to collect timely loan payments and interest

-- The ease in which the security can be sold (it might be easier to sell a cow than a camper van).
+- The ease in which the security can be sold (it might be easier to sell a cow than a power plant)

-- The lending companies competence of cost effectively disposing of the security upon default.
+- The lending companies competence in cost-effectively disposing of the security upon default.

 If you have a certain expertise in a particular lending sector then it would be wise to invest in this sector because you can evaluate the accuracy of the valuations.